 - You are an employee, agent or consultant of an Adviser who has recorded legal spend and/or time against a matter.

 - You are someone (or you work for someone) to whom we want to advertise or market our goods or services.

 What sort of personal data about you do we process?

-We may process personal data relating to you that we have either obtained from you, or obtained from somewhere else.
+We may process personal data relating to you that we have either obtained from you, or obtained from a third party such as an Adviser.
 Personal data relating to you that we process may include: